-Variable Name Type # Bytes Description
+Variable Name Туре # Bytes Description

 ComByte byte 1 =179

 PWC integer 4 password code

 Before the first sample is taken, the DS_CLR_RET_TABLE command (180) should be executed to initialize the retrieval table (it turns off all level 2 products).
 Then a list of required retrieval files should be defined by subsequent DS_SEL_RET commands (181).
-This list is then used in the following calls to DS_TAKE_SAMP to generate the corresponding level 2 products (atmospheric data) which can be inspected by SEND LEV2 DATA (171).
-The DS_TAKE_SAMP command also updates the surface sensor data reading, so that a SEND MET DATA command (174) will return the newest surface sensor data.
+This list is then used in the following calls to DS_TAKE_SAMP to generate the corresponding level 2 products (atmospheric data) which can be inspected by SEND_LEV2_DATA (171).
+The DS_TAKE_SAMP command also updates the surface sensor data reading, so that a SEND_MET_DATA command (174) will return the newest surface sensor data.

 Variable Name Туре # Bytes Description

+ComByte byte 1 =179
-RetStat byte 1 =0xFA (251): operation success

-=0xFB (252): no success
+RetStat byte 1 =0xFB (251): operation success =0xFC (252): no success

+Only y if RetStat = 25 52 (no success)

-If the return status byte RetStat = 252 (no success), the radiometer is not in STANDBY mode.
+FailCode byte 1 =250: not connected to radiometer =249: radiom. not in STANDBY mode